gatsbyjs/gatsby/docs/docs/static-vs-normal-queries.md

 title: Static vs Normal Queries
 ---

-> This documentation isn't up to date with the latest version of Gatsby.
->
-> Outdated areas are:
->
-> - describe how queries are stripped and JSON imports are rewritten
->
-> You can help by making a PR to [update this documentation](https://github.com/gatsbyjs/gatsby/issues/14228).
+Gatsby handles 3 varieties of GraphQL queries: Page queries (sometimes for simplicity referred to as "normal queries"), static queries using the `<StaticQuery />` component, and static queries using the `useStaticQuery` hook.

+## Differences between varieties of GraphQL queries

 Static queries differ from Gatsby page queries in a number of ways.
-One example is that Gatsby is capable of handling queries with variables for pages because of its awareness of page context while generating them.
-Doing the same for queries inside of specific components is not yet possible, which is where static queries are used.
-That means data fetched won't be dynamic (hence the name "static" query).
+Gatsby is capable of handling queries with variables for pages because of its awareness of page context while generating them, and **page queries can only be made in top-level page components**.

+Doing the same for queries inside of specific components lower in the component tree is not yet possible, which is where static queries are used.
+Data fetched with a static query won't be dynamic (i.e. **they can't use variables**, hence the name "static" query), but they can be called at any level in the component tree.

 _For more information on the practical differences in usage between static and normal queries, refer to the guide on [static query](/docs/static-query/#how-staticquery-differs-from-page-query).
-This guide discusses the implementation differences in how they are handled internally by Gatsby_
+This guide discusses the differences in how they are handled internally by Gatsby_

-## The `staticQueryComponents` and `components` Redux stores
+## Keeping track of site queries during build in Redux stores

 Gatsby stores the queries from your site in Redux stores called `components` and `staticQueryComponents`.
 This process and a flowchart illustrating it are explained in the [query extraction](/docs/query-extraction/#store-queries-in-redux) guide.